rida-elbahtouri/WeddingVenues/README.md

 Post your username with the param username
 To: BaseUrl/users

-- it will return the User username and id
+- it will return the User Token (that change after each login)

-### Log in with username
+### Log in with username and password
-Post your username with the param username
+Post your username with the param username and password with param password
 To: BaseUrl/logs

-- it will return the User username and id
+- it will return the User token

 ### add to favourite
-Post the user_id and the weddingvenue_id to BaseUrl/favourites
+Post the token and the weddingvenue_id to BaseUrl/favourites
 - it will return "we added to your favourites"
 ### see all Weddingvenues
 Get BaseUrl/weddingvenues